2021 Tennessee Cessna Citation crash: Victims

-Gwen Shamblin Lara founded the Weigh Down Workshop, a Christian-oriented weight-loss program, and later established Remnant Fellowship Church.
-According to a biography published by Remnant Fellowship Church, Weigh Down became “the world’s number one weight-loss seminar.”

-The aircraft was owned by Remnant Fellowship Church.

-All seven were local residents and members of Remnant Fellowship Church.

-Lara had portrayed Tarzan in the television series Tarzan: The Epic Adventures and in the 1989 television film Tarzan in Manhattan.
+Gwen Shamblin Lara founded the Weigh Down Workshop, a Christian-oriented weight-loss program, and later established Remnant Fellowship Church, of which all the victims were members.
+Joe Lara portrayed Tarzan in the television series Tarzan: The Epic Adventures and in the 1989 television film Tarzan in Manhattan.

-His other screen credits included Steel Frontier, Sunset Heat, Gunsmoke: The Last Apache, American Cyborg: Steel Warrior, The Magnificent Seven, Baywatch, and Tropical Heat, among others.
 In total, he had 28 acting credits.

 Rescue efforts

 U.S. authorities examined the crash site while conducting search-and-rescue operations.
 They requested that the public avoid the area and sought civilian assistance.

 Firefighters and other rescue teams were deployed to the scene.
 After an overnight operation, authorities reported that all occupants were deceased and that next of kin had been notified.

 Captain Joshua Sanders stated that crews had ended search-and-rescue operations and were conducting recovery operations at the crash site.

 He stated that divers planned to resume search operations on the morning of May 30, 2021.

 By June 1, 2021, search teams had recovered both engines, substantial sections of the fuselage, and additional human remains.
 Authorities had identified the seven victims, but at the time, it remained unclear who was flying the aircraft when it crashed.